AleksandrRogov/DynamicsWebApi/.github/README.md

 }
 ```

-This will work __only__ if in your scripts you import the library like this: `import { DynamicsWebApi } from "dynamics-web-api"`.
-In case if you don't install the package with npm but just keep the declaration files somewhere and import it with relative paths, you can set the [paths](https://www.typescriptlang.org/tsconfig#paths) option in your `tsconfig.json` which will create a consistent alias for all your relative import paths.
+This will work __only__ if you import the library like this: `import { DynamicsWebApi } from "dynamics-web-api"`.
+If you don't install the package with npm but just keep the declaration files somewhere and import it with relative paths, you can set the [paths](https://www.typescriptlang.org/tsconfig#paths) option in your `tsconfig.json` which will create a consistent alias for all your relative import paths.

 ```json
 {